access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 ---

 #### NTP

-	- What NTP Errors look like
-		The biggest offender here is going to be any clock drift errors in the logs and odd behavior by computes on some isolated VMs.
+NTP runs very well and generally, issues stemming from NTP won't arise throughout the life of the cloud.
+However, there can be the situation where there are clock drift errors in the logs and also odd behavior by compute nodes and their VMs.
-	- How to fix
 Usually this is either two issues.
 First, the time daemon running on your node may simply need a restart.
 The second is that it could simply be a misconfiguration on said time daemon.
+NTP configuration is outside the scope of this guide, but check the manuals for your specific time daemon for more information.

 #### RabbitMQ

-	- Checks:
-		To check the status of your RabbitMQ cluster, run the following on one of the rabbitmq nodes:
+To check the status of your RabbitMQ cluster, run the following on one of the RabbitMQ nodes:
 ``` bash
 rabbitmqctl cluster_status
 ```
 Some things to look for here, are any errors or alarms under the [Alarms] section.

-	- What RabbitMQ errors look like
-		RabbitMQ errors can be tough to diagnose.
+Other RabbitMQ errors can be tough to diagnose.
 All the OpenStack services send messages through RabbitMQ, so there is a broad range of errors that an administrator can come across while trying to determine the cause.
-	- How to fix
-		The simplest fix is usually going to be a dead RabbitMQ service on one of the nodes.
-Usually a restart can fix these.
+If you are seeing something akin to this, be sure to check your RabbitMQ cluster with the check command.
+If you find that this is indeed the cause, generally a dead RabbitMQ service on one of the nodes is the cause.
+Try restarting the service or check the logs to find out what caused the service itself to become inactive.

 #### MySQL

-	- Checks for a single node database:
-SSH to the MySQL node and log into the database with:
+To check the status of a MySQL cluster, SSH to the MySQL node and log into the database with:
 `mysql`
 Also, you can check the logs to make sure there are no discrepancies.

-	- Checks for a multiple node cluster:
-SSH to the MySQL node and log into the database with:
+If you are running a multi-node MySQL cluster, you can also check each node at once by SSHing into a MySQL node and log into the database with:
 `mysql`
 and run
 ```